pitkane/knowledge/mikko/mikko.md

 Develop people insted of product

-- Secret to life is to get
+* Secret to life is to get:

 Doing something beoynd
 Learn, grow and add value.

+You're The Average Of The Five People You Spend The Most Time With - Jim Rohn

+"What would it look like if it was easy?" - Tim Ferriss

+"What 20% of your time produces 80% of your result?" - Tim Ferriss

-“It is easy to blame your lot in life on some outside force, to stop trying because you believe fate is against you.
+"It is easy to blame your lot in life on some outside force, to stop trying because you believe fate is against you.
 It is easy to think that where you were raised, how your parents treated you, or what school you went to is all that determines your future.
 Nothing could be further from the truth.
-The common people and the great men and women are all defined by how they deal with life’s unfairness: Helen Keller, Nelson Mandela, Stephen Hawking, Malala Yousafzai, and—Moki Martin.
+The common people and the great men and women are all defined by how they deal with life's unfairness: Helen Keller, Nelson Mandela, Stephen Hawking, Malala Yousafzai, and Moki Martin.
 Sometimes no matter how hard you try, no matter how good you are, you still end up as a sugar cookie.
-Don’t complain.
-Don’t blame it on your misfortune.
-Stand tall, look to the future, and drive on!” ― William H. McRaven
+Don't complain.
+Don't blame it on your misfortune.
+Stand tall, look to the future, and drive on!" - William H. McRaven

+jyrinieminen: Your values are your backbone what ever happens in good or bad so pay attention on thinking on them.
+Liittykää niihin, jotka laulavat, kertovat tarinoita ja nauttivat elämästä ja, joiden silmät loistavat ilosta, sillä ilo on tarttuvaa ja se löytää ratkaisun sieltäkin, jossa järki näkee ainoastaan selityksen virheeseen.

 Do things that benefit others.
 Add value to their live